dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 generation algorithms, the chance of such discoveries and caveats needs to be taken into account.

-Of note, some next generation algorithms have received substantial analysis attention, for example through the NIST Post-Quantum Cryptography Standardization Process [NIST_PQC_FAQ].
-Thus, if and when further information on caveats and implementation issues come to light, it is less likely that a "break" will be catastrophic.
-Instead, such vulnerabilities and issues may represent a weakening of security - which may in turn be offset if a hybrid approach has been used.
+Of note, some next generation algorithms have received considerable analysis attention, for example, following attention gathered during the NIST Post-Quantum Cryptography Standardization Process [NIST_PQC_FAQ].
+Thus, if and when further information on caveats and implementation issues come to light, it is more likely that vulnerabilities will represent a weakening of security than a full "break".
+Such weakening may also be offset if a hybrid approach has been used.
 The complexity of post-quantum algorithms needs to be balanced against the fact that hybridization itself adds more complexity to a protocol and introduces the risk of implementation mistakes in the hybridization process.

-One example of a next generation algorithm is the signature scheme ML-DSA (a.k.a.
-CRYSTALS-Dilithium) that has been selected for standardization by NIST.
-While the scheme follows the well-known Fiat-Shamir transform to construct the signature scheme, it also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
-Furthermore, recent attacks again the post-quantum multivariate schemes Rainbow and GeMSS might call into question the asymptotic and concrete security for conservative adopters and therefore might hinder adoption.

 ### **Time**

 The need to transition to post-quantum algorithms now while simultaneously being aware of potential, hidden subtleties in their resistance to standard attacks drives transition designs towards hybridization.
-Mosca’s equation [MOSCA] very simply illustrates the risk of post-quantum transition delay: `l + d > q`, where l is the information life-span, d is the time for system transition to post-quantum algorithms, and q is the time before a quantum computer is ready to execute cryptanalysis.
-In terms of risk to data confidentiality guarantees and therefore key exchange and KEM algorithms, application of this equation is straightforward.
-In contrast, it may not be obvious why there is urgency for an adoption of post-quantum signatures; namely, while encryption is subject to store-now-decrypt-later attacks, there may not seem to be a parallel notion for authenticity, i.e., 'store-now-modify-later attacks'.
+Mosca’s equation [MOSCA] has been used to illustrate risk of post-quantum transition delay: `l + d > q`, where l is the information life-span, d is the time for system transition to post-quantum algorithms, and q is the time before a quantum computer is ready to execute cryptanalysis.
+In terms of risk to data confidentiality guarantees and therefore key exchange and KEM algorithms, application of this equation is fairly straightforward.
+In contrast, it may not be obvious why there is urgency for an adoption of post-quantum signatures; namely, while encryption is subject to store-now-decrypt-later attacks, a parallel notion for authenticity, i.e., 'store-now-modify-later attacks' may not be readily apparent.

-However, in larger systems, including national systems, space systems, large healthcare support systems, and critical infrastructure, where acquisition and procurement time can be measured in years and algorithm replacement may be difficult or even practically impossible, this
+However, in large systems, including national systems, space systems, large healthcare support systems, and critical infrastructure, where acquisition and procurement time can be measured in years and algorithm replacement may be difficult or even practically impossible, this